hashicorp/terraform/website/source/docs/commands/state/list.html.md

 within modules are listed last.

 For complex infrastructures, the state can contain thousands of resources.
-To filter these, provide one or more addresses to the command.
-Addresses are in [resource addressing format](/docs/commands/state/addressing.html).
+To filter these, provide one or more patterns to the command.
+Patterns are in [resource addressing format](/docs/commands/state/addressing.html).

 The command-line flags are all optional.
 The list of available flags are: